George Washington Carver

 Carver Park is managed by Bountiful Cities Project with help from the The Buncombe Fruit and Nut Club.
 They are always open to volunteers to help share the wealth.
 Another little-known nearby "natural grocery" is Beaucatcher Overlook Park.
 This preserve is much larger and more wooded (think: more mushrooms).

-In every city, there are parks and "waste lots" brimming with food, if only we have eyes to see.
+In every city, there are parks, "waste lots," even front yards brimming with food, if only we have eyes to see.
 There is no hunger problem.
 We just have an Eden disorder.
 And it's time to cure it, once and for all.

 Carver Park is located at Stephens-Lee Recreation Center, 30 George Washington Carver Avenue (see Google map).
 The park is right across from Asheville City Market, which runs on Saturdays from 8-1.
 A skywalk runs over Charlotte Street just north of the market directly to the park.